sdm36/React-Quiz/README.md

 }`

 ## Adding Rounds
-- Add the questions to Question.js
+After adding the questions to Questions.js
 - Import your new round.
 Add the name to the import on Ln 2 of QuizDashboard
 - Add properties to `rounds` variable in QuizDashboard Ln 8 right at the top (increment the flag by one for each new round)
--